 Does Redesigning a Website Hurt SEO?

 It's time to redesign your website, but you're wondering if your SEO rankings will be affected by the change.
 While we wish there was a simple answer, the short answer is: it depends.
 There is a chance that your SEO won't be affected at all by updating your site.
-However, certain changes will definitely affect your ranking, and you should be sure to keep those changes in mind while you're rethinking your content.
+If done correctly, certain improvements can actually boost SEO.
+On the other hand, overlooked details could cause your ranking to drop.
+Ultimately there are many things to consider while you're planning your new website's design, structure, and content.

 What Are the Benefits of Redesigning Your Website?